sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 ## Creating and connecting to the Kubernetes cluster

-We will use the `gcloud containers create` command to create our `sdb-cluster` using the following optional flags
+We will use the `gcloud containers create` command to create our `sdb-cluster` using the following optional flags:

     [--network=NETWORK]
     [--subnetwork=SUBNETWORK]